aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-iam-assume-role.rst

     The **Account ID** is the numerical string contained in the IAM user between ``aws:iam::`` and ``:user/``.

-    In the above example is ``012345678901``.
+    In the above example, it is ``012345678901``.

-4. Select an option **Require external ID** and paste the External Id
+4. Select an option **Require external ID** and paste the External ID
-5. Select permissions that allow writing to an S3 bucket, the following permissions are needed:
+5. Select permissions that allow writing to an S3 bucket.
+The following permissions are needed:

    * ``s3:GetObject``
    * ``s3:PutObject``